Support Klamath Trails

 TAX DEDUCTIBLE: Klamath Trails Alliance is a tax-exempt, 501(c)(3) non-profit corporation (tax ID number 46- 0879155).
 All contributions to Klamath Trails Alliance are tax deductible to the extent permitted by the law

-three ways to contribute
+two ways to contribute

 The General Fund gives us the most flexibility to use your donation where it is needed most.